aplbrain/saber/README.md

 This project is distributed under the Apache License, Version 2.0

-Current release:
+## Current release:

 The current public release is a platform for optimization and deployment of computational neuroscience pipelines using the galaxy project.
 We build on the Galaxy docker work (https://github.com/bgruening/docker-galaxy-stable) to provide a dockerized environment scientists can rapidly get up and running.
 We are developing canonical workflows and dockerized tools to premote reproducible science and benchmarking of algorithms.

-Requirements:
+## Requirements:
 Working docker installation, administrator access for your sytem.
 Note that in the current configuration, exported files are stored at /export.
 This can be controlled by editing ./run_galaxy.sh

-Installation:
+## Installation:

 1. cd $saber_home/conduit/galaxy
 2. ./build_galaxy.sh (creates the saber:galaxy image)
 3. ./run_galaxy.sh
 4. Use a web browser to check out galaxy at localhost:8080

-Ongoing work:
+## Ongoing work:

 The SABER team is actively developing two solutions for datasets at different scales: Apache Airflow and Galaxy.
 We will be updating this repository with these tools as we test and release them.
 The goal is to enable scalable neuroscience from a single desktop to large cloud computing solutions.

 We are also defining canonical tools and workflows for processing neuroscience data.
-These data include Electron Microscopy and Xray Microtomography imaging of neural tissue.
+These data include Electron Microscopy and X-ray Microtomography imaging of neural tissue.
 These tools and workflows, along with guidance and tools for algorithms developers, will be integrated as well.

-Demos:
+## Demos:

 Installation of SABER galaxy: https://youtu.be/m32Yd5sBgzE